 Online degree courses have gained immense popularity in recent times.
 Despite all the popularity, the debate regarding these courses is usually revolving around two things.
-Some consider it to be the future of education while others debate it to be a cheap alternative to traditional education.
+Some consider it to be the future of education.
+Others debate that it is a cheap alternative to traditional education.

 Deciding between online or traditional degree courses can be very confusing at times, especially when you are unaware of its pros and cons.
 Thereby, the following are the pros and cons of online degree courses that can assist you to make an informed decision.